dstockto/slarty/README.md

 By condensing the contents of a directory or directories down to a single unique value before building and using a predictable way to identify the resulting artifact file, we can quickly decide if a build is needed or if we've already built an artifact for this particular unique combination of code.
 Slarty can, with the help of an `artifacts.json` configuration file, programmatically determine if a build is needed and kick it off if it is.
 Once it is done, it can store that artifact in a repository that it can later use to determine that it won't need to build again until the code is different.

 Additionally, Slarty can download and deploy those artifacts.
-Currently deployment is literally downloading and unzipping to the configured location.
-This download and unzipping process is very fast and saves a ton of time over building on the web server.
+Currently deployment is literally downloading and extracting to the configured location.
+This download and extraction process is very fast and saves a ton of time over building on the web server.
 It also means we don't need npm or node (or other software only used for building) on the web server.

 To summarize, Slarty allows for repeatable, predictable deploys and eliminates the need to rebuild artifacts that have been built already.